Security at OriginChain.

 Single-tenant by construction.

-One customer per EC2 instance.
-One EBS volume.
+One customer per virtual machine.
+One block volume.
 One bearer token.
 One DNS record.
-Cross-tenant reads are not blocked by a permission check — there is no shared compute or storage to read across in the first place.
+Cross-tenant reads are not blocked by a permission check - there is no shared compute or storage to read across in the first place.

 Dedicated compute

-Every customer instance runs on its own EC2 box.
+Every customer instance runs on its own dedicated virtual machine.
 No shared process, no shared memory, no shared kernel.
-Cross-tenant reads are not a permission check — they are physically impossible.
+Cross-tenant reads are not a permission check - they are physically impossible.

 Dedicated storage

-Each instance gets its own EBS volume.
+Each instance gets its own block volume.
 No shared block device, no shared file system, no shared cache.
-Customer data and customer WAL never touch another tenant's bytes.
+Customer data and customer transaction logs never touch another tenant's bytes.

 Dedicated bearer + DNS